jepstein-eagle/adaptable/packages/adaptableblotter/HelpREADME.md

 ## Predefined Configuration

 You can provide the Adaptable Blotter at start-up with _Predefined Configuration_ which ensures that when the Blotter first loads it contains all the objects that users need.
-This includes entitlements.
+This includes *Entitlements*.

 [See Predefined Configuration Code](./interfaces/_predefinedconfig_predefinedconfig_.predefinedconfig.html)